 - My fav fat free salad dressing?
 Mustard.
 I never liked dressings at all until college, and I thought one day, being the conscious kitchen steward that I am, “Hey…I like mustard on chicken sandwiches with cheese and lettuce.
 Here is a salad with cheese and chicken.
 Maybe mustard would be good on a salad!”
 And it is!
 Fat free, calorie free.
 Good deal.
 Also consider salsa on your salad, especially with some taco-seasoned chicken….Mmmm, Mmmm!

 - Switch to something real.
 Use honey (raw, local is best – see here for more!) instead of HFCS-laden jam on your toast or with natural peanut butter.
 Use real maple syrup instead of the fake stuff, which is all corn syrup, sugar and water.
-(See tomorrow’s Kitchen Tip Tuesday for some tricks to stretch the maple syrup, since it’s quite costly.)
+(See tomorrow’s Kitchen Tip Tuesday for some tricks to best use maple syrup, since it’s quite costly.)

 - Try cinnamon.
 Besides the exciting health benefits of cinnamon, it can fake you out and make your tongue think things taste sweeter.
 Try adding it to your oatmeal, use it with butter on biscuits or toast instead of something sweet (jam, honey), and even add it to cookie recipes while trying to cut out some sugar.
 What else does cinnamon go great in?